rhyslwells/Data-Archive/content/standardised/Reinforcement learning.md

 - **[[Markov Decision Processes]] ([[Markov Decision Processes|MDP]]s)**: The mathematical framework for modelling decision-making, characterized by states, actions, transition probabilities, and rewards.
 Your understanding of probability theory and stochastic processes will be crucial here.
 - **Dynamic Programming**: Techniques such as [[Bellman Equations]] equations are central to RL, as they provide a way to break down complex decision-making problems into simpler subproblems.
 - **Optimization Techniques**: Finding optimal [[Policy|polices]] often involves advanced optimization methods, including gradient ascent and policy iteration.

+What is reinforcement learning?;; A ML algorithm that learns through trial and error.